 For example, if he goes potty in the middle of the night, let him eat some food right before bedtime so that he will get hungry enough to do it when he wakes up in the morning!

 The Best Way To Train A Pup At Home

-A different approach would be to train a dog in multiple areas at once.
-With a variety of tricks, he would have to learn them all at once and then spend time with you while they learn it.
+A different approach would be to train a dog in multiple areas.
+With various tricks, he would have to learn them all at once and then spend time with you while they learn them.
 This can be done through home training or online.